Benkoff/mongo-java-wrappers/README.md

 The same result will be obtained when changing port numbers:

 * ```http://localhost:8081/zips/hampton``` for Spring Data Realization;
-* ```http://localhost:8082/zips/hampton``` for clean MongoDB Java Driver implementation.
+* ```http://localhost:8082/zips/hampton``` for the clean MongoDB Java Driver querying.

-Calling ```http://localhost:8083/zips/``` (as well as for ports 8081 and 8082) will return all the documents.
+Calling ```http://localhost:8083/zips/``` (as well as for the ports 8081 and 8082) will return all the documents.
 While it takes just a second or so to retrieve them from the database, it may take some time to load into your browser.